iml130/sola/docs/optimaflow/introduction.md

 ## Getting started

-To run OptiMaFlow please download and build the repository as described [here](../../docs/getting_started.md).
+To run OptiMaFlow please download and build the repository as described [here](../getting_started.md).
-Afterwards follow the instructions for [OptiMaFlow](../../daisi/docs/optimaflow-ns3/introduction.md) in the ns3-Integration tab.
+Afterwards, follow the instructions for [OptiMaFlow](../daisi/using.md) in the ns-3 Integration tab.

 ### Intralogistics